 How the Event Industry shows up is important – our reach is long, and our influence is wide.
 When people are travelling, we impact hotel staff, transportation companies, caterers, bellmen and many more.
-We’re Global Goodwill Ambassadors, whose footprints leave big impressions.
+We’re Global Goodwill Ambassadors, ones whose footprints leave big impressions.
 The language we put on signage, our vendor choices, our thematic treatments spread by word of mouth and through social media.
 In designing events, we remain lockstep with our clients’ sensibilities.
 We stay on top of current trends, especially around virtual and hybrid solutions, but there is one area where we’re lagging… and that’s inclusivity.

 Our clients know diversity matters.
 Social and political change has leading companies taking necessary steps to increase and improve diversity and inclusion (D&I) within their workspaces.
 Studies show great benefit to the practice – companies with more culturally and ethnically diverse executive teams are 33% more likely to see better-than-average profits.